Web Standards

 and update the current state and view based on the server’s response.

-For example, given the following handler using views.RenderModeServer
+For example, given the following handler using view.RenderModeServer

-The view will ultimately render the following in the user’s browser
+The view will ultimately render the following in the client’s browser

 <form action="/process"> <input type="text" name="name" /> <button type="submit">Submit</button></form>